One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

 \begin{lemma} $\reg/Rn \subseteq \oneqfastar/Qn \subseteq \onebqlin/Qlin$. \end{lemma}

-\begin{proof} The second containment $\oneqfastar/Qn \subseteq \onebqlin/Qlin$ is obvious, since a 1qfa can be viewed as a special case of one-tape quantum Turing machine that satisfies the requirements described above.
+\begin{proof} The second containment $\oneqfastar/Qn \subseteq \onebqlin/Qlin$ is obvious from the fact that any 1qfa can be viewed as a special case of one-tape quantum Turing machine because it naturally satisfies all the requirements needed to be a rewritable advised 1qfa.

-The first containment $\reg/Rn \subseteq \oneqfastar/Qn$ is shown, roughly with a similar idea used in, \eg \cite[Proposition 4.2]{NY04a}, by dumping the information on a current inner state of an underlying 1dfa onto a rewritable advice track in order to turn a deterministic move into a quantum move.
+The first containment $\reg/Rn \subseteq \oneqfastar/Qn$ is shown, roughly, with a similar idea used in, \eg \cite[Proposition 4.2]{NY09}, by dumping the information regarding a current inner state of an underlying 1dfa onto a rewritable advice track in order to convert a deterministic move into a quantum move.